-A: The record date is set for March 2, 2015.
-Only holders of record of common stock as of the close of business on this date will be entitled to vote at the Annual Meeting as of the close of business on the record date.
+A: The record date is March 3, 2016.
+Only holders of record of common stock as of the close of business on the record date will be entitled to vote at the Annual Meeting.

 Q: How many shares of common stock are outstanding and can vote?